 ESP8266 Interrupt Pins

 All GPIOs can be configured as interrupts, except GPIO16.

 ESP8266 Control Pins

-RST is the reset pin for the ESP8266, pulled high by default.
-When pulled low momentarily it will reset the ESP8266 system.
-It’s the same as pressing the on-board RST button.
+The RST pin is the reset pin for the ESP8266, pulled high by default.
+When pulled down to ground momentarily it will reset the ESP8266.
+It is equivalent to pressing the on-board RST button.

 The FLASH pin is used by the ESP8266 to determine when to boot into the bootloader.
 If the pin is held low during power-up it will start bootloading!
-It’s the same as pressing the on-board FLASH button.
+It is equivalent to pressing the on-board FLASH button.

-The WAKE pin is used to wake the ESP8266 from deep sleep, you will need to connect it to the RST pin.
+The WAKE pin is used to wake the ESP8266 from deep sleep.